-The other God is the one I believe may still exist.
+The other God is the one I believe may or may not still exist.
 He is the God I used to feel whenever I sat silently in contemplation of this wide universe.
-He taught me to love others, accept everyone, and show overwhelming love to everyone I possibly could, regardless of how radically different they may be from myself.
+He inspired me to love others, accept everyone, and show overwhelming love to everyone I possibly could, regardless of how radically different they may be from myself.

 So I’ll admit this blog post is part call to action, part confession.
 It was my two minutes of uninterrupted talking in this wild, crazy online world.